You can configure Lacework to forward alerts to Splunk using an HTTP Event Collector.

-- Click Review located at the top of the page
+- At the top of the page, click Review.

-- Review your inputs and click Submit at the top of the page
+- On the Review page, review your inputs, and click Submit at the top of the page.

 You should see the message Token has been created successfully.
 You will need the token, index, source and resolvable hostname or IP address of your Splunk instance.

 After you create your Splunk HTTP event collector, return to the Lacework Console and complete the following steps:

 - Log in to the Lacework Console with a Lacework user that has administrative privileges.

 - Select Settings > Integrations.

 - Click + Add Integration.

 - Enter your Splunk HEC token.